CONTEMPLATING THE LORD'S PASSION

-From a sermon by Leo the Great, 5th century
+from a sermon by Leo the Great, 5th century

 The earth - our earthly nature - should tremble at the suffering of its Redeemer.
 The rocks - the hearts of unbelievers - should come forth, the massive stones now ripped apart.
-Foreshadowings of the future resurrection should appear in the holy city, the church of God: what is happen to our bodies should now take place in our hearts.
+Foreshadowings of the future resurrection should appear in the holy city, the church of God: what is happening to our bodies should now take place in our hearts.

 No one, however weak, is denied a share in the victory of the cross.
 No one is beyond the help of the prayer of Christ.
 His prayer brought benefit to the multitude that raged against him.
 How much more does it bring to those who turn to him in repentance.

 Ignorance has been destroyed, obstinacy has been overcome.
 The sacred blood of Christ has quenched the flaming sword that barred access to the tree of life.
 The age-old night of sin has given place to the true light.

 The Christian people are invited to share the riches of paradise.
 All who have been reborn have the way open before them to return to their native land, from which they had been exiled.
 Unless indeed they close off for themselves the path that could be opened before the faith of a thief.

 The business of this life should not preoccupy us with its anxiety and pride, so that we no longer strive with all the love of our heart to be like our Redeemer, and to follow his example.
 Everything that he did or suffered was for our salvation: he wanted his body to share the goodness of its head.

 First of all, in taking our human nature while remaining God, so that the Word became man, he left no member of the human race, the unbeliever excepted, without a share in his mercy.
 Who does not share a common nature with Christ if he has welcomed Christ, who took our nature, and is reborn in the Spirit through whom Christ was conceived?